Introduction

 Example 1

-Bank gives interest of 20 $ on customer’s deposited principal amount of 100 $.
+The bank gives interest of 20 $ on the customer's deposited principal amount of 100 $.

 So, amount in customer's account after receiving the interest = 120 $.